Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

 The detailed proof of Proposition~\ref{pro:TjiGvu} is provided in Appendix~\ref{ap:pro:TjiGvu}.
-The condition in Proposition~\ref{pro:TjiGvu} is implemented with an iterative procedure.
-At the first iteration, the identifiability of the parameterized module $G_{\mu \nu }$ requires to find find an excited vertex $i$ and a measured vertex $j$ such that all the paths from $i$ to $j$ pass through the edge $(\nu,\mu)$.
-If $G_{\mu \nu}$ is shown to be identifiable, then it becomes a known module for the latter check.
-At the following iterations, we need to find an edge $(\nu', \mu')$ such that all the paths that do not pass through $(\nu', \mu')$ contain only known modules, the module $G_{\mu' \nu'}$ is identifiable and hence known for the subsequent iterations.
+When implementing the condition in Proposition~\ref{pro:TjiGvu}, we may encounter one of the following two cases.
+One, we find an excited vertex $i$ and a measured vertex $j$ such that all the paths from $i$ to $j$ pass through a common edge $(\nu,\mu)$, then the parameterized module $G_{\mu \nu }$ is identifiable and becomes a known module in subsequent iterations.
+Two, the paths from an excited vertex $i$ to a measured vertex $j$ can be divided into two sets: one set only contains known paths (i.e. all the modules on the paths are known), and the other set $\mathcal{P}$ contains unknown paths and each of them passes through a common edge $(\nu,\mu)$.
+Then the parameterized module $G_{\mu \nu }$ is identifiable according to Proposition~\ref{pro:TjiGvu}.

-Special results of Proposition~\ref{pro:TjiGvu} are provided as follow. \begin{coro} Consider the network model set $\mathcal{M}$ in \eqref{eq:modelset} with $\mathcal{R} \cup \mathcal{C} = \mathcal{V}$ and all the models satisfying Assumption~\ref{Assum}.
+The following corollary presents some special results of Proposition~\ref{pro:TjiGvu}. \begin{coro} Consider the network model set $\mathcal{M}$ in \eqref{eq:modelset} with $\mathcal{R} \cup \mathcal{C} = \mathcal{V}$ and all the models satisfying Assumption~\ref{Assum}.
 Then the following statements hold. \begin{enumerate} \item If there exists a unique directed path from an excited vertex $i$ to a measured vertex $j$, then all the modules in the path are identifiable in $\mathcal{M}$ from $T_{ji}$. \item A tree network is identifiable if and only if the root is excited, and all the leaves are measured \cite{Bazanella2019CDC}. \end{enumerate} \end{coro} The first statement is obtained directly from Proposition~\ref{pro:TjiGvu}.
 The second statement has been presented in \cite{Bazanella2019CDC}, while it can be proved alternatively in an easy way by using the first statement, as there is always a unique directed path from the root to every leaf in a tree network.
-For some acyclic networks, the results in Proposition~\ref{pro:TjiGvu} and Corollary~\ref{coro:singlepath} provide an efficient analysis tool for identifiability of single modules or even a full network. \begin{exam} With this example, we demonstrate the use of Proposition~\ref{pro:TjiGvu} and Corollary~\ref{coro:singlepath} in the acyclic network shown in Fig.~\ref{fig:singlepath}, where vertices in $\mathcal{R} = \{1,2,3,4\}$ are excited, and vertices in $\mathcal{C} = \{5,6,7\}$ are measured.
-We consider the identifiability from the submatrix $[T]_{\mathcal{C},\mathcal{R}}$.
+For some acyclic networks, the results in Proposition~\ref{pro:TjiGvu} and Corollary~\ref{coro:singlepath} provide an efficient analysis tool for identifiability of single modules or even a full network. \begin{exam}